NSW Health is focused on preventing and reducing the impact of diabetes. There are a range of local and statewide programs that focus on:

 NSW Active and Healthy

 Accredited exercise physiologists are university-qualified allied health professionals who have the skills and knowledge to prescribe exercise as medicine for those living with chronic conditions like diabetes.
-Find out more about how an exercise physiologist can help you or find an Exercise physiologist near you on the Exercise & Sports Science Australia website
+Learn more or find an exercise physiologist near you by visiting the Exercise & Sports Science Australia website.

 [back to top]